ADoX Status and Deployment

 Who What

-b-root Have enabled DNS over TLS support
+b-root and h-root Have enabled experimental DNS over TLS support

-Facebook Did a pilot back in 2018 and are observed to have DoT enabled on port 853 today
+Facebook Did a pilot back in 2018 and are observed to have DoT enabled on port 853 today on facebook.com, instagram.com and whatsapp.com zones.

 deSEC Announced on the DPRIVE mailing list that they have support for DoT and DoQ on our authoritative anycast deployments.